jeremyglebe/TrIO/README.md

 want to use the library in.

 ### History & Purpose
+**TermIO is, first and foremost, intended to be an educational tool.**
 This library was originally designed for the Computer Science II class that I was a supplemental instructor for.
 Our objective was to let them make a fun program that wasn't limited to basic text output without all the overhead of